d6u/redux-chat/README.md

-Instead of using the official Facebook Flux dispatcher, Redux Chat example is using [Redux](https://github.com/rackt/redux) with no dispatcher, a singleton store pure function action creators and reducers.
-Details please see official Redux README file.
+Instead of using the official Facebook Flux dispatcher, Redux Chat example is using [Redux](https://github.com/rackt/redux) with no dispatcher, a singleton store, pure function action creators and reducers.
+Please see Details on official Redux repo.

 ## Running